Accessibility Tools

 • Non-surgical treatments have failed to alleviate symptoms

-In general, preoperative preparation for posterior tibialis tendon repair will involve the following steps:
+In general, preoperative preparation for posterior tibial tendon repair will involve the following steps:

 • A thorough examination is performed by your doctor to check for any medical issues that need to be addressed prior to surgery.